cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 Configuring the Log Saver Service
 =================================
 The Log Saver Service is the CDAP service that reads log messages from Kafka, processes them in *log pipelines*, persists them to HDFS, and sends metrics on logging to the Metrics Service.

 Properties and configurations that control the Log Saver Service are located in the :ref:`cdap-site.xml <appendix-cdap-site.xml>` file.

-In the default configuration, CDAP uses "logback" files located:

-- For **Standalone CDAP:** ``<cdap-sdk-home>/conf/logback.xml``
-- For **Distributed CDAP:** ``/opt/cdap/master/ext/logging/config``, as set by the property ``log.process.pipeline.config.dir`` in the ``cdap-default.xml`` file

 CDAP Site XML File
 ------------------